 OHDS families span the spectrum of affiliation and observance.
 We are an inclusive community that prides itself on making every Jewish family feel welcome.
 The quilt of our community is woven with tradition, heritage and a common goal to provide our students with a superior Jewish education.

 An OHDS education includes academic excellence in Math, Science, Literature and Social Studies, as well as deep study of Torah, Hebrew language, Jewish History and our homeland Israel.
 Our focus is on the needs of the whole child.
 To this end, the Specialties—Art, Physical Education, Computers, Drama and Library—are also an important part of the OHDS education.

 OHDS is deeply committed to providing a Jewish education to every family that seeks one.
-Toward this goal, the Board of Directors established HaTikvah: OHDS Funds for the Future.
-HaTikvah consists of a variety of funds and investments in support of the long-term sustainability and excellence of OHDS.
-The goals of HaTikvah are to support student scholarships, faculty professional development, academic excellence and innovative programs, technology, facilities, and to secure the long-term financial stability of the school.
+Every year, the Board and development committee raise a minimum of $750,000 from donors committed to our school.
+This in combination with a variety of funds and investments support of the long-term sustainability and excellence of OHDS.
+Our goal is to support student scholarships, faculty professional development, academic excellence and innovative programs, technology, facilities, and to secure the long-term financial stability of the school.